hansode/packer-vagrant-templates/README.md

 Packer Vagrant Templates
 ========================

-This repository contains templates for CentOS that can create Vagrant base boxes using Packer.
+This repository contains templates for CentOS/Fedora that can create Vagrant base boxes using Packer.

 Current Boxes
 -------------